-With the invention of the internet and, in turn, the number of websites that can help you crowdsource or start new companies, it seems like new businesses are starting all the time.
+Since the advent of the internet, it seems like new businesses are starting all the time.
+In turn, the number of websites that can help you crowdsource or start new companies contributes to this boom.
 While the success or failure of a business may seem completely random to an outsider, business school can give you a leg up in terms of your success.
 So then what can give you a leg up when it comes your odds of acceptance to a top business school?
 Your undergraduate major.
-Learn how to select the best major for you to apply to business school later.
+Learn how to select the best undergraduate majors for business school later.

 Consider your strengths, but also consider your weaknesses

 While the most important factor when selecting a major for any profession is your success, business majors are expected to be risk takers who are always eager to learn.
 So as a future business major (and in turn, business person), ask yourself what you already do well, and what you need to learn more about.
 Additionally, ask yourself what skills or knowledge can help you to fully formulate your business idea, or help you to run the business you want to run.

 If you don’t know what kind of business you want to run yet, that’s okay.
 Consider what makes you want to be a business person anyway.
 Do you have a product in mind you want to know how to sell?
 Do you idolize a certain business person?

 In fact, looking to your business idols and their college majors can tell you a lot about popular majors for business school students.
 While a number of top CEO’s have business degrees, some majored in something relating to their product instead.
 For example, the head of Google majored in computer science.
 The current head of Disney studied TV and film.
 As a result, they really know their products.

 What do the admissions offices say?